AED – Defibrillator Information, Tips, & Advice

 • Current training in an approved AED program

-• Involvement of a physician medical director
+• Involvement of a physician medical director.
+Except for one model.

 • Limited liability for the user, employer, physician under “Good Samaritan” laws